ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ## Get the model configuration

-Depending on the the specific model, its configuration will be hosted either on _Github_ or _MOSRS_.
-The [Run a Model](/models/run-a-model/) documentation for the respective model will specify where the configuration is stored.<br>
+Depending on the the specific model, its configuration will be hosted either on _Github_ or MOSRS.
+The [Run a Model](/models/run_a_model/) documentation for the respective model will specify where the configuration is stored.<br>

 Regardless of where the configuration comes from, it is recommended to store the local copy in the `~/roses/` directory (this happens automatically for configurations pulled from MOSRS).